I am heart driven.

 I am multifaceted.
 I am always learning.
 I am always looking for love and beauty...and I see it everywhere.

 I took my first Photography class over 30 years ago and have subsequently participated in many classes, workshops and certification programs.
 I feel it is a great privilege when people choose me to photograph them.
-My goal is to both see them and capture them.
+My goal is to both see and capture them.
 I mostly shoot senior portraits and love working with teens.
 I focus on bringing mindfulness and connection to the photo shoots and love when, especially with those that are tentative at first, ask for the session to continue because they are enjoying the experience.
 These sessions are as much about interpersonal connection as they are about getting the best portrait.

 My connection with Art began at an early age with drawing.
 I won an award at the Edmonds Art Festival in the 5th grade.
 Gotta admit it...pretty proud of that.
 I have taken art courses at WWU, UW, Pratt Fine Arts, Schack Art Center, Edmonds College, Artsnow, and Bellevue College in various mediums including graphic design, metal welding/forging, collage, painting, encaustics, drawing, sculpture, and design.
 Hearts are a common theme in my work and most recently I have worked with repurposed wood to create 3D multimedia pieces including uniquely-designed winged hearts.